 2.1.3 Persons with access to these room(s) and/or file cabinet, etc. are prohibited from admitting anyone not authorized to have access to the secure room.

 2.1.4.
-When not in use, the Export Controlled Material must be locked away and not generally accessible
+If possible, the Export Controlled Material must be locked away and not generally accessible when not in use.

 2.2 People with access to the Export Controlled Materials are prohibited from allowing access of those materials to anyone else who is not authorized to have access to the Export Controlled Material.